by Vera Mehta, Ed. D. | March 2001

 “Organ”, “cadaver”, “donor”, “transplant”-all these words with their slightly grisly connotations that strike up images associated with graveyards and old horror movies like Dracula,The Mummy and Frankenstein now slip off my tongue as easily as saying “Coffee with half-and-half and two sugars, and one egg and cheese on a roll” to the guy in the coffee shop where I stop each morning for breakfast.
 I can say “Nephrectomy” without stumbling over the separate syllables and can probably do the patter about its superiority over all other current therapies for patients with Chronic Kidney Failure as well or better than any ‘ Renal Transplant Coordinator’ in the country.

 The past few weeks have gone by as if in a dream.
 On March 23 my son and I went for our first appointment to the Transplant Center of the hospital where the surgery will take place provided I turn out to be a suitable donor.
+If you’re considering Breast Implants Perth, the most important decision you’ll make is who will perform your procedure.
 Much of the day was spent sitting around in waiting rooms as we waited our turn to be seen by the various members of the Transplant Team.
 When it did get to our turn we were treated like royalty.
 People could not have been kinder or nicer-the Transplant Coordinator who turns out to be a kidney donor herself and who showed me her very pretty purple scar, the surgeon who will operate on my son, the social worker who explained how the astronomical financial costs would be handled, the young man who registered us for the first set of blood tests, the two women who finally did the blood drawing filling up about fifteen vials with my son’s blood and eight with mine (who knew they needed so many).
 I found it very interesting that each one of these people belonged to a different ethnic/sub-cultural group.
 The Coordinator was Italian-American, the surgeon was Orthodox Jewish, the social worker was a very merry Irishwoman, the registrar at the lab was African American, my technician was a young Hispanic woman from South America (I’m not sure which country) and my son’s was from the Philippines!
 Talk about a melting pot.
 It was somehow comforting to feel that in some obscure way all these people with such disparate backgrounds and life experiences were united in concern and good wishes for our wellbeing.
 Kind of like having the United Nations backing you as you braced yourself for battle with a common enemy!

 The Coordinator told us that as soon as the analysis was complete and the results sent up to her she would call me at home.
 The protocol is that only the donor is informed of the result so that if he (in which “she” is always understood) decides he does not want to go through with it, he can still pull out gracefully at that point by announcing that there was a positive cross-match which obviates the need for further work-up.
 (Only if donor and recipient are blood group compatible and cross-match negative, does the evaluation proceed to the next level).